ioBroker/ioBroker.docs/docs/en/dev/adapterpublish.md

 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/dev/adapterpublish.md
 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
-hash: I0FIhrW7GjK+oU9/a+Snt1/LZjxE7xtbGDLoF8Lr2VE=
+hash: YpNSzRL3HYx2hWdzZmSbfQwlt4jfy74+sB2elXA8sTU=
 ---
 # Publish an adapter
 Before you think about publishing an adapter, it should be offered for testing in [Forum testing thread](https://forum.iobroker.net/category/91/tester).
 If the tests are successful and the adapter runs stably, it should be included in the latest repository for the time being.

-If the adapter runs stably on a specific version number, you are welcome to transfer it to the stable repository.
+If the adapter runs stable on a specific version number, you are welcome to transfer it to the stable repository.
 This requires the developer's own assessment in conjunction with user feedback.

 ***See other current requirements here:*** https://github.com/ioBroker/ioBroker.repositories/blob/master/README.md